-Even though NXT-G offers a wide variety of programming elements, many custom elements are available for download from various sources on the Internet.
-Be warned, though, that FLL rules do not allow the use of these elements; only the elements that were originally shipped with the NXT-G software are allowed.
-If you are building a robot for something other than FLL, be sure to check with the rules before using any third-party features for NXT-G.
+Even though the EV3 software offers a wide variety of programming elements, many custom elements are available for download from various sources on the Internet.
+Be warned, though, that FIRST LEGO League rules do not allow the use of these elements; only the elements that were originally shipped with the EV3 software are allowed.
+If you are building a robot for something other than FIRST LEGO League, be sure to check the rules before using any third-party features with the EV3 software.